A Longitudinal, Multinational, and Multilingual Corpus of News Coverage of the Russo-Ukrainian War: Use Case Experiments

 \section{Use Case Experiments}

-To demonstrate the analytical potential of \textsc{dnipro}, we present several studies that leverage its unique multi-perspective structure.
-These experiments are intended as use case demonstrations of the dataset's capacity to support diverse research questions in computational journalism, political science, and discourse analysis.
+To demonstrate the analytical potential of \textsc{dnipro}, we present four use-case experiments exploiting its unique multi-perspective structure.
+These are not exhaustive analyses, but proof-of-concept demonstrations showing how the corpus enables diverse research in computational journalism, political communication, discourse analysis, and information warfare studies.
 Each application highlights specific affordances of the corpus while suggesting broader research directions.